Heaven (nightclub): Thursday

-Thursday plays host to Porn Idol, a strip competition for men and women previously held at the Astoria, with £250 offered to the winner each week.
-The competition comprises several rounds, with £1,000 awarded to the season winner.
-It is preceded and followed by three rooms of pop.
+Thursday plays host to 'G-A-Y Porn Idol, a regular strip competition for men and women previously held at the Astoria, with a cash prize offered to the winner each week.
+The club's two resident drag queen judges are accompanied by a guest judge (frequently from a RuPaul's Drag Race franchise), who then usually performs on the following Saturday.

+Winning contestants have been offered the chance to 'gamble' their cash for a higher prize, dependent on the ability of the guest judge to complete a challenge.
+The competition previously consisted of several rounds, with £1,000 awarded to the 'season winner'.
+It is preceded and followed by multiple rooms of pop music.

 Friday

-Friday plays host to Camp Attack, a long-running night from the days at the Astoria.
+Friday plays host to Camp Attack, a long-running night from the days at the London Astoria.